jtukpah/MichelARMgelo/README.md

     roslaunch interbotix_xsarm_control xsarm_control.launch robot_model:=px150

-For testing and for simple maneuvers, we've made some simple python scripts that are quick and easy to run.
+For testing and for simple maneuvers, we've made some python scripts that are quick and easy to run.
 In a new terminal, run

     cd ~/interbotix_ws/src/MichelARMgelo
     python3 control_pkg/src/control_arm.py <MODE>